Learn how to create charming French Pots for your home and garden from simple terra cotta pots with our step-by-step tutorial.

 Next, after the spackling has thoroughly dried, give the pots a good sanding with some fine sandpaper (like a 120 or 220 grit).
 We’re just trying to achieve semi-smoothness; if you go too far with this you will sand the spackling right off the pot and won’t achieve the desired results.

 After sanding, apply a thin coat of white chalk paint.
-I prefer to use Rust-oleum Chalk Paint in Linen White from Home Depot.
+I prefer to use Rust-oleum Chalk Paint in Linen White.
 I like the crispness of the color.
 When applying the paint be careful not to completely cover the surface, allow for some of the gray paint and terra cotta color to seep through.
 Beauté.

 AND IT WAS GOOD